 I’ve been using iVPN as my main VPN for a little while now and, so far, I haven’t run into any issues.
 The experience is always seamless, in terms of speed.
 There may well be a speed dip, but I don’t feel it.
 And for this review, as I dug deeper in order to assess their service in terms of speed, privacy, convenience, and security, I was curious to see if the results would fit with my experience so far.
 Let’s find out.

 iVPN is very much a privacy-focused VPN provider.
 That means it commits to a strict no-logging policy, provides strong encryption, and supports secure VPN protocols.
-But it also means that it won’t unblock geo-restricted services, such as Netflix.
+But it also means that it won’t work with streaming services, such as Netflix.
 So if that’s critical to you, you may need to look elsewhere.
 But if online privacy is your main reason for using a VPN, iVPN may be just what you’re looking for.

 iVPN Key data

 |Average Speed*:||72.67 Mbps|

 |Encryption Type:||256-bit AES w/ Perfect Forward Secrecy (OpenVPN, IPsec) ChaCha20 (WireGuard)|

 How does iVPN compare to other popular VPN providers?

 Here’s a table comparing iVPN to two extremely popular and highly rated VPN providers, NordVPN and ExpressVPN.